 The Viva Day Spa was voted the “Best Spa” by Austin Monthly Magazine several years in a row.
 If you are looking to relax, this is the place.
 Their spa packages include various massages where you can melt away for a few hours.
 This is a very upscale day spa that offers pedicures, manicures, facials, and some med spa services.

 The Greenbelt starts at Zilker Park.
 It offers almost 8 miles of trails on 809 acres of land.
 There are plenty of ways to relax here, from sitting near the water to going for a jog to climbing the cliffs.
 You’ll have plenty of natural beauty around you to help you unwind.

 Barton Springs Pool

 Barton Springs Pool boasts 68-degree water year-round.
-It’s refreshing and can be shocking at first, but is often just the thing you need if you’re in Austin in the middle of summer.
+It’s refreshing and can be shocking at first, but it is often just the thing you need if you’re in Austin in the middle of summer.
 When you arrive here, you’ll see plenty of others with the same goal in mind, relaxation.
 A quick look around will show you people doing yoga, drawing, or reading.
 Bringing your furry friend with you?
-Check out, Barking Springs.
+Check out Barking Springs.
 It’s adjacent to Barton Springs, but it’s a pooch-friendly swimming hole that allows you and your four-legged companion to relax together.

 McKinney Falls is a great place to go if you need to get away from it all, and it allows you to get in a bit of a workout at the same time.
 Here, you’ll find hiking, biking, swimming areas, and places to go fishing.
 If you need more than just a few hours of getting away from the stresses of everyday life, you can even camp out here.